-is complex There relationship between information system integration approaches, such as Enterprise Resource Planning, and management control.
+There is a complex relationship between information system integration approaches, such Enterprise Resource Planning, management control.
 Chapman and Kihn (2009) analyze information system integration data architecture.
-They posit that the single database concept the variety of ways in which information might be utilized in practice means that a centralized will link to (positive) business unit They contend that system performance. integration fosters the four design characteristics that provide an environment where management control will be effective and positively related to perceived system success and business unit performance (based upon PLS analysis of survey data).
-Their conceptualization is that flexibility, innovation, discovery and testing of assumptions, and ability to drill down into detailed data below the summarized data provided at higher levels.
+They posit that the single database concept and the variety of ways in which information might be utilized in practice means that a centralized database will link to (positive) business unit performance.
+They contend that system integration fosters the four design characteristics that provide an environment where management control will be effective and positively related to perceived system success and business unit performance (based upon PLS analysis of survey data).
+Their conceptualization is that flexibility, innovation, discovery and testing of assumptions foster an ability to drill down into detailed data below the summarized data provided at higher levels.